Probe of soft-QCD in minimum bias events of pp collisions with the ATLAS at the LHC

 The KNO test on the ALICE results in the range of \(0.9\) to \(8\)~\TeV\ \cite{ALICE:2015olq} is presented in Fig.~\ref{fig_KNO_ALICE}.
 The KNO-scaled distributions and their ratios were obtained for each of the available combinations of corrections with the same procedure used for multiplicity distribution measurements.
-Bin-to-bin correlations were ignored when comparing KNO distributions and \(q\)-moments at various CM energies.
-Consequently, the relative errors obtained on the ratios are somewhat overestimated.
+Bin-to-bin correlations were ignored when comparing KNO distributions and \( C_{\mathrm{q}} \)-moments at various CM energies.
+Consequently, the relative errors obtained from the ratios are somewhat overestimated.

-The ratios between two highest energies and \(0.9\)~\TeV\ exceed the value of \(2\) at \(z > 5.5\), \(5\) and \(4.5\), for \( \mid\eta\mid < 0.5\), \( \mid\eta\mid < 1.0\) and \( \mid\eta\mid < 1.5\), respectively, Fig.~\ref{fig_KNO_ALICE}.
-This confirms that KNO scaling violation increases with the size of increasing pseudorapidity interval.
-The shape of the KNO scaling violation reflects the fact that the high-multiplicity tail of the distribution increases with energy and with size of pseudorapidity interval faster than that for low-multiplicity tail (\( n_{\mathrm{ch}} \le 20\)).
-A test of the KNO scaling between \(\sqrt{s} = 0.9\) to \(8\)~\TeV\ confirms that KNO scaling violation increases with increasing \(\sqrt{s}\) and, at a given CM energy, with increasing width of pseudorapidity intervals.
+In Fig.~\ref{fig_KNO_ALICE}(right) \cite{ALICE:2015olq} the ratios of the KNO distributions between the two highest energies and \( \sqrt{s} = 0.9\)~\TeV\ exceed the maximum value multiplicity at \( z \approx 0.2 \) and the value of \(\approx 2\) for the multiplicity at \( z \approx 4.8 \), \( z \approx 6.0 \) and \( z \approx 6.4 \) for the pseudorapidity intervals \( \mid\eta\mid < 1.5 \), \( \mid\eta\mid < 1.0 \) and \( \mid\eta\mid < 0.5\), respectively.
+There is an intersection point for all distributions at \( z \approx 2\).
+The shapes at \( \sqrt{s} =7 \) and \( 8 \) \TeV\ are similar and agree within error bars.
+Therefore, the ALICE results show a tendency for the KNO scaling to be independent of energy for the highest energies.
+This confirms that KNO scaling violations increase with the size of the increasing pseudorapidity interval.
+The shape of the KNO scaling violations reflects the fact that the high-multiplicity tail of the distribution increases with energy and with the size of the pseudorapidity interval faster than that for the low-multiplicity tail (\( n_{\mathrm{ch}} \le 20\)).
+A test of the KNO scaling between \(\sqrt{s} = 0.9\) to \(8\)~\TeV\ confirms that KNO scaling violations increase with increasing \(\sqrt{s}\) and, at a given CM energy, with increasing width of pseudorapidity intervals.
 This is similar to the ATLAS result in Fig.~\ref{fig_events_pT100_mch_KNO}(a).